Wood Hall, Room 206

 Current Research Interests:

-Aimee’s scholarly interests tend to focus on working women and the effects of transnational currents.
+Loiselle focuses on working women and their interactions with transnational currents.
 She plans to continue studying the ways women workers navigate and resist both their immediate work conditions and the larger economic systems in which they labor.
 Loiselle also intends to explore how media images of women workers articulate cultural narratives about work, labor, gender, race, femininity, and sexuality in the late twentieth and early twenty-first centuries.
-These narratives intersect in potent ways with economic policies, employment practices, and global transformations in capital while often obscuring the experiences, voices, and actions of women workers.
+Such narratives intersect in potent ways with economic policies, employment practices, and global transformations in capital while often obscuring the experiences, voices, and actions of women workers.

-Her teaching experiences include a variety of student backgrounds and settings that include public high school, adult basic education, community college, and a selective liberal arts college.
+Her teaching spans a variety of student backgrounds and settings that include public high school, adult basic education, community college, and a selective liberal arts college.
 In many of these roles, student transition and retention were central components.
 Loiselle has also explored literary publication with a commitment to short fiction.